AviatrixSystems/Docs/HowTos/FAQ.rst

 What are the deployment requirements for the Aviatrix product?
 --------------------------------------------------------------------------------

-Aviatrix Controller and Gateways are deployed on public subnets with public IP addresses for Internet access, as shown below.
+Aviatrix Controller and Gateways are deployed on subnets (public subnets in AWS, GCP, and OCI) with public IP addresses for Internet access, as shown below.

 |deployment|